olson-sean-k/theon/README.md

 `lapack` feature and computes a best-fit plane using a singular value decomposition.

-The `lapack` feature only supports Linux at this time.
+The `lapack` feature can only be used with the `x86_64` architecture on Linux, MacOS, and Windows.

 [space]: https://en.wikipedia.org/wiki/euclidean_space
 [lapack]: https://en.wikipedia.org/wiki/lapack